Sīrat al-Iskandar

-The Sīrat is the most likely source of the Malay Hikayat Iskandar Zulkarnain.
+The Sīrat is likely the ultimate source of the Malay Hikayat Iskandar Zulkarnain.

 Composition history

 The Sīrat originates in an oral tradition of Alexander epics.
 Oral performance of the work, however, is poorly attested.
 The Dutch explorer Ulrich Jasper Seetzen recorded hearing public recitations of the Sīrat al-Iskandar in Cairo in the early 19th century.
 The written form of the Sīrat was composed by Abū Isḥāq Ibrahīm ibn Mufarrij al-Ṣūrī towards the end of the 13th century.
 It is the longest Arabic Alexander narrative at 305 folios (more than 600 pages).
 It is preserved in twelve identified manuscripts, but a majority of these does not contain the complete text.
 A majority does name al-Ṣūrī as the rāwī (narrator or reciter).
 He was a citizen of Tyre.

 The Sīrat is distinct from the Sīrat al-Malik al-Iskandar, the Arabic version of the ancient Greek Alexander Romance, which is a literary rather than popular work.
 It follows a completely different narrative from that found in the Alexander Romance or in the Arabic Dhu ʾl-Qarnayn tradition.
 Al-Ṣūrī cites Kaʿb al-Aḥbār and Wahb ibn Munabbih as his major sources.
 He also sometimes cites Abu ʾl-Ḥasan al-Bakrī.
 In general, however, he does not cite sources.
 One of the distinguishing features of the narrative, as the long title suggests, is the prominence of al-Khiḍr as Alexander's companion in all his adventures, not just that to the Land of Darkness.

 Among the identifiable but uncited sources of the Sīrat are Firdawsī's Shāhnāma (for the Persian background) and the 9th-century Nihāyat al-arab (for Alexander's conversion to monotheism).